 This spelling is also 7 letters, and no repeats, 7 different Greek letters.
 Why do I find that significant?
 At the start of Chapter 13 John says the Name of Blasphemy was written on the seven heads of the Beast.
 I've long had a hunch this is the name being dealt with at the end, just not sure what to make of it.
 Here I think it possible that each Head had one letter.
 Perhaps I could go deeper with that, but not today.

 A few Greek names are known to have had this value.
 Irenaus and Hippolytos and other Early Church Fathers speculated on some, but didn't notice this one.
 Though Tietan, a bizarre I don't think attested anywhere else spelling of Titan, is included, and a Titan is what Iapetos was in Greek Mythology.
-I'm not quite the first to notice this however, a google search for Iapetos 666 will mainly turns up stuff about a Metal band (I haven't listened to them).
+I'm not quite the first to notice this however, a google search for Iapetos 666 will mainly turn up stuff about a Metal band (I haven't listened to them).
 But no Bible Study seriously looking into it.
 At first I myself while excited to have stumbled on this didn't think too much of it.

 But then I read how the name is usually interpreted to mean The Piercer.
 It's thought to come from the word iapto which means wound or pierce, and usually refers to a spear.
 Most scholars think this meaning is meant to apply the idea of mortality to him.